uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 ## Alerting and notifications

-* Severity Levels: Alerts are categorized by severity levels (e.g., Critical, Warning, Info), allowing for prioritized response and management.
+* Severity Levels: Alerts are categorized by severity levels (e.g., Critical, Warning, Info), allowing for a prioritized response and management.

 * Notification Channels: Configured within Grafana to support various notification mechanisms.